|

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Guidelines: Repeaters: The following is criteria
+Guidelines: Repeaters:

-to be met for the coordination of repeaters in the 33cm band.
-Repeater
+The following is criteria to be met for the coordination of repeaters in the 33cm band.

-frequencies must fit into the bandplan as stated above.
+must fit into the bandplan as stated above.
 Repeater

 owner/Trustee must comply with rules concerning TDS submission as stated in

-the MARC Bylaws.
-Co-Channel Protection Distance: No
+MARC Bylaws, Co-Channel Protection Distance: No

 repeater shall be given a protection distance of more than 50 miles without a study